AdobeDocs/experience-manager-65.en/help/sites-developing/framework.md

 ### Node Type Notation (CND) {#node-type-notation-cnd}

 Node type definitions exist in the repository as CND files.
-The CND notation is defined as part of the JCR documentation [here](https://jackrabbit.apache.org/jcr/node-type-notation.html).
+The CND notation is defined as part of the [Jackrabbit documentation](https://jackrabbit.apache.org/jcr/node-type-notation.html).

 The essential definitions for the Node Types included in AEM are as follows: